NelioJunior/NelioJunior/README.md

 ## Hi there 👋  I'm Nelio Junior, a coder who thinks he's really creative! 🧑‍💻

-- 🔭I'm working on the front end with bootstrap, javascript and react, among many other things, on the back end I work with python using django and flask, although I still really like PHP ❤️❤️❤️
+- 🧑‍💼I'm working on the front end with bootstrap, javascript and react, among many other things, on the back end I work with python using django and flask, although I still really like PHP ❤️❤️❤️
 - 🌱 I’m currently learning 🧠 Neural networks and especially deep learning
 - 👯 I’m looking to collaborate on projects that really help people, not only in monetary matters
-- 📱 How to reach me by mobile phone: +55 11 99681 6346
+- 📱 How to reach me by mobile phone: +55 11 99681 3646

 <div style="display: inline_block"><br>